-Type of Service Initiation or Prefeasibility Concept/ Feasibility Design Development: Design Documentation Contract Administration.
-Handover / Close out Total Road Upgrade/Rehabilitation 5% 25% 25% 15% 25% 5% 100% Structures 5% 25% 30% 10% 25% 5% 100%
+Type of Service Initiation or Prefeasibility Concept/ Feasibility Design Development: Design Documentation Contract Administration, Handover / Close out Total Road Upgrade/Rehabilitation 5% 25% 25% 15% 25% 5% 100% Structures 5% 25% 30% 10% 25% 5% 100%

-For major capital projects > R350 million a gateway review is required.
-In terms of Sections 38 and 51 of the PFMA.
+For major capital projects > R350 million a gateway review is required, In terms of Sections 38 and 51 of the PFMA.

-The fee tendered and/or the hourly rate provided by the Client for different employee categories shall include full compensation for the services required under all the different stages as specified herein. including allowances for overhead charges incurred by the Service Provider as part of normal business operations. including the cost of management. as well as payments to administrative. clerical and secretarial staff used to support professional and technical staff in general. materials. printing. and all other costs and all profits.
+The fee tendered and/or the hourly rate provided by the Client for different employee categories shall include full compensation for the services required under all the different stages as specified herein, including allowances for overhead charges incurred by the Consulting Engineer as part of normal business operations, including the cost of management, as well as payments to administrative, clerical and secretarial staff used to support professional and technical staff in general, materials, printing, and all other costs and all profits.

-C3.1.5 Employer's Cost Estimate
+C3.1.5 Client's Cost Estimate

-The estimated costs of the different construction work types with a construction start date of 1 October 2024 are provided below:
+The estimated costs of the different construction work types with a construction start date of 1 August 2024 are provided below:

-Upgrade Road Works R 656 000 000.00 Structures (bridges and other major structures) R 80 00 000.00
+Road works for Upgrade R Structures (bridges and other major structures) R

-Estimate Total project value (excluding contingencies.
-CPA during the construction period and VAT)
+Estimate Total project value (excluding contingencies, CPA during the construction period and VAT) R